emma-s-marie/data422-group-project/project-diary.md

 We presented our project during the tutorial session.

-After the tutorial, Emma uploaded the slides to github.
-We also worked on the report.
+After the tutorial, Emma uploaded the slides, and we all worked on finalising the report.